5 Ways to Conquer your WIPs!

 #3 Start with Easy Win WIPs

-So maybe you have a project in the need to finish first group that only needs to have the ends woven in and be blocked to complete.
-Do that first! even if you have another deadline prior to that one, getting something that will finish up quickly will make you feel productive!
-From that point, make sure you go to the most pressing project and complete them in order.
-(And when I say complete – that means weaving in ends and blocking too!)#4 Remove All Distractions
+So maybe you have a project that needs to be in the “Finish First” group that only needs to have the ends woven in and blocked to complete.
+Do that first!
+Even if you have another deadline before that one, getting something that will finish up quickly will make you feel productive!
+From that point, make sure you go to the most pressing projects and complete them in order.
+(And when I say complete – that means weaving in ends and blocking too!)

 - Don’t buy new yarn for a new project until the current WIP is done.